FortiGate

 VDOM Link:

-VDOM links are similar to the VLAN sub-interface, a virtual interface between two VDOMs, where inter-vdom routing can be achieved between two VDOMs.
+VDOM links are similar to the VLAN sub-interface, a virtual interface between two VDOMs, where inter-VDOM routing can be achieved between two VDOMs.

 VDOM link does not support NPU acceleration/offloading.

-The example below shows one VDOM link(Non-NPU) created between vdom-2 and vdom-4 as per topology with IP 106.0.0.0/32.
+The example below shows one VDOM link(Non-NPU) created between vdom-2 and vdom-4 as per the topology with IP 106.0.0.0/32.

 msolanki_11-1653051383775.pngmsolanki_12-1653051396721.png